 What about Long-Term Care Insurance?
 Is it true that these policies are expensive?
 Is it true they have numerous rate increases?
 Do these policies even work?

 Long-Term Care Insurance works.
 In 2019 the American Association for Long-Term Care Insurance (AALTCI) says the top insurance companies paid over $11 Billion in benefits to American families.
 This money is giving people access to their choice of quality care in the setting they desire.
 When you have a policy you maintain control and independence.

 This $11 Billion is making a difference for American families.
 Without a policy, families would pay for expensive care from income or by draining their savings.
 When the money goes drive, the taxpayer would then get the bill.
 The Medicaid program is the bigger payor of long-term care benefits in the United States.
 However, you must have little or no assets and income to qualify.

 Jesse Slome is the executive director of the AALTCI.
 He said, "Without insurance to pay some or all of the cost, the caregiving responsibility often falls on elderly spouses or adult children caring for their aging parents."

 "Long-Term Care insurance provides more than just money," Slome adds.
 "It's as much about having control and choices while protecting your retirement plans and lifestyle."

 What about price increases?
-You may have read stories about rate increases and some of them being substantial.
-Experts say this is on what is called “legacy business”.
-These are old policies sold decades ago prior to the new rate stability rules which are now in place.
+You may have read stories about rate increases, with some of them being substantial.
+Experts say this is on what is called "legacy business."
+These are old policies sold decades ago before the new rate stability rules which are now in place.